richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 features to.

 This solution is based around the command pattern, where operations performed on the map are encapsulated in classes.
-These classes have a common interface which requires a single 'execute' method:
+These classes have a common interface requiring a single 'execute' method:

 {% highlight js %}
 // command.ts